What is a Sales Battle Card?

 Use Cases Applicable to a Client

 Clients would love to hear how you are thinking about them all the time.
 Use instances of how you are doing it for other clients in the same industry and include it in the sales battle card.

-Benefits for the Clients
+Benefits for Clients

 What are the key factors that differentiate your solution versus the competition?
-Invariably, salespeople will be confronted with this question.
+Invariably, salespeople will have to deal with this question.
 Moreover, the customer is becoming smart, having already done his research by the time he buys a product.

 Real-Life Success Stories